-When employees were instructed to start working from home, some were relieved they didn’t lose their job while others panicked, clueless about how working from home will affect their productivity.
+When employees were instructed to start working from home, some were relieved they didn’t lose their job, while others panicked, clueless about how working from home will affect their productivity.

-What the majority of employees failed to consider is the sense of utter loneliness that came from working alone.
+What the majority of employees failed to consider is the sense of utter loneliness that comes from working alone.
 Protected from outside threats, yes, but completely cut out from the rest of the world.

 The truth is, it hasn’t been easy.